opentok/broadcast-sample-app/README.md

 #### Server

-The methods in server.js include the host, guest, and viewer routes.
-Each API retrieves the credentials and creates the token for each user type (moderator, publisher, subscriber) defined in api.js:
+The methods in server.js include the host, guest, and viewer routes, as well as the broadcast start and end routes.
+Each of the host, guest, and viewer routes retrieves the credentials and creates the token for each user type (moderator, publisher, subscriber) defined in api.js:

 ```javascript
 const tokenOptions = userType => {